 - 103MB with 4KB clusters, and

 A file system that only stores data files will not waste space with 64KB clusters, and NTFS compression (only supported with 4KB clusters) will not be required.

-In conclusion, there doesn’t seem to be much benefit, but it seems logical to manage free and used space in larger chunks if there will only be relatively few and large files stored in the file system.
+In conclusion, there doesn’t seem to be much benefit, even though it seems logical to manage free and used space in larger chunks when there will only be relatively few and large files stored in the file system.